European consumer insights on the alternative protein sector

 Note, however, that these results are based on survey data.
 The value-action gap means that surveys do not always reflect real-world purchasing behaviour.

-The top barriers to European consumers choosing plant-based products are concerns about plant-based foods being too expensive (38%) or not tasty enough (30%), as well as a need for more information about plant-based alternatives (25%).
+In 2023, the top barriers to European consumers choosing plant-based products were concerns about plant-based foods being too expensive (38%) or not tasty enough (30%), as well as a need for more information about plant-based alternatives (25%).
 In fourth place, 24% of respondents claimed they would worry about their health if they were to exclusively consume plant-based alternatives.

 Check out our report Plant-based meat and health in Europe for further details on the nutritional characteristics of plant-based meat.